“Thank you for my job. I work real hard and I have a lot of friends and The HEART Program is the best job ever.”

 The program will accommodate up to 80 students.
 32 students began on Sept.
 24. H.E.A.R.T. is currently accepting applications for 48 students to begin in the Spring of 2019.

 “We are grateful for this funding from Houston-Galveston Area Council (HGAC) and excited about partnering with UHD to offer new opportunities for adults with intellectual disabilities in our community,” said Jane Borochoff, executive director of H.E.A.R.T.
 “This partnership will afford individuals the opportunity to not only earn a continuing education certificate from UHD, it will also provide a meaningful workforce experience.”

 “This project exemplifies what our Center stands for,” Steven Villano, director of UHD’s Center for Public Service and Community Research, explains, “partnering with the community to initiate and develop collaborative relationships that bring about positive change and facilitates community-based research.”

 Applications for the Continuing Education Certificate Program are being accepted now.
-For more information about the program, please contact H.E.A.R.T. at 713-692-4278 or email Ross Castillo at email@example.com.
+For more information about the program, please contact H.E.A.R.T. at 713-692-4278 or email Shyra Baron at firstname.lastname@example.org.